KentenRoth/100DaysOfCode/README.md

 Well this morning I got React setup for my book app and made sure everything was running.
 Then tonight I spent a lot of time trying to figure out why I could not get React to connect to my localhost api.
 I spent a lot of time researching and trial and error before figuring out the issue.
 Now that it is connected I can start working on the next part of mapping over whats there and getting the data I need.
 I felt like getting it hooked up should have been a whole lot quicker, but I learned some things by researching so that is a win.

 ---

+Day 79

+I spent a good chunk of time reading more about React hooks.
+I cannot say that I understand all of it, but seeing it and reading it some of the stuff makes sense.
+I also spent some time before that reading over some more basic React stuff.
+I want to get a better understanding to make sure that I am using the correct terms and I am understanding what is going on.
+I will dive back into my book app tomorrow.
+I had a rough day at work and reading was going to be the best form of learning tonight.
+I know that frustration would have come easy, so I did not want to waste another day.

+---